Last updated: July 28, 2023

-The path itself is very well maintained from start to finish, but proper shoes is definitely recommended.
-Especially if you’re planning on doing more hiking in the Wentworth Falls area.
+The path is well-maintained from start to finish, but wearing proper shoes is definitely recommended, especially if you plan to do more hiking in the Wentworth Falls area.

 From the signpost, it only takes about 10-15 minutes before you get to the lookout, from where you can enjoy fantastic views of the waterfall as well as of the valley.

-The actual viewing platform is rather small, especially compared to the one at the Jamison Lookout.
+The actual viewing platform is relatively small, especially compared to the one at the Jamison Lookout.

 But since this lookout typically doesn’t attract huge crowds, you should be able to find enough space to enjoy the views and take some great photos.

 As mentioned, the Princes Rock Lookout is one of the few lookouts in the Wentworth Falls area from where you can see the entire waterfall.

 Especially after a period of rain, the waterfall can be such a beautiful natural spectacle to watch.

 If the views of the waterfalls aren’t spectacular enough already, the uninterrupted views of Jamison Valley and beyond are also pretty impressive.

 If you look right ahead, you can recognise the Narrow Neck Plateau, Mount Solitary, and Ruined Castle in the far distance.

 On your way back up, you have the option to go visit the Wentworth Falls Lookout.
 Simply turn right at the intersection (see picture) to get there.